SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 Checkpoint handling: work stays in the existing checkout.
 Do not create or use worktrees; the user reported a crash.
 Commit completed, verified features regularly, with native reference material and temporary integration excluded.
+Cleanup commit `e38989d63` restored three JPEG production files and the PNG encoder exactly to upstream/main.
+Cleanup commit `93f48a480` restored DecoderOptions, ImageDecoderCore, IccProfile, Point, and PointTests, included the PixelOperations formatting correction, and migrated dependent HEIF integrity, ICC serialization, and coordinate-shift callers.
+Its 16-file scope excludes component-domain ICC and region conversion changes.
+The restored Point implementation passed 55 focused Release/net11 tests (`point-upstream-cleanup-r1.trx`).
+FlipProcessor and RotateProcessor restorations remain coupled to the decoder-region caller changes: committing only their helper removals would break the committed HEIF decoder.
+The region/ICC checkpoint remains unresolved.

+## Required final cleanup and deletion commit

+2026-09-08 chroma-mode correction: HeifDecoder now follows the specialized-options API used by JPEG.
+HeifDecoderOptions.ChromaUpsampling has three values: Auto (default), NearestNeighbor, and Bilinear.
+Auto chooses nearest-neighbour for 8-bit source chroma and bilinear for higher source bit depths.
+The selection reaches still items, grid children, and sequence presentation.
+Nearest-neighbour writes directly into component rows without interpolation scratch; bilinear retains its existing SIMD sampling path.
+Existing helper callers now pass the mode explicitly.
+The existing bilinear test explicitly selects Bilinear;
+its expected pixels and every golden remain unchanged.
+Roslynk reported zero compiler errors.
+Release/net11 build passed; heif-chroma-modes-r1 ran 126 tests: 107 passed, 19 exact image comparisons failed.
+The explicit bilinear test passed and all 125 public decoder tests ran and regenerated their PNGs.
+Remaining comparisons are unresolved; passing the bilinear component check is not end-to-end parity evidence.
+Explicit-mode end-to-end references, all SIMD-tier checks, and performance verification remain outstanding.

+2026-09-08 nearest-neighbour presentation change: the user selected chroma sample replication, matching JPEG's ScaledCopyTo behavior.
+HeifPlanarColorConverter now selects the chroma row by the absolute source coordinate and subsampling shift.
+HeifSampleConversion widens and duplicates samples directly into the exact output row with 512/256/128-bit SIMD and a scalar tail.
+Odd crop origins retain the second half of the first pair; odd right edges write only the requested pixel.
+Removed vertical/horizontal weighted interpolation, its scratch rows, and full-width crop reconstruction.
+No intermediate rounding, golden changes, or comparison-tolerance changes were introduced.
+Release/net11 build succeeded with zero errors and 1,011 existing test-project warnings.
+HeifDecoderTests run heif-nearest-decoder-r1 completed all 125 cases: 106 passed, 19 exact comparisons
+failed.
+ActualOutput PNGs were regenerated through DebugSave.
+The existing ImageMagick/libavif PNG references have unreconciled presentation conversions and do not establish libaom parity.
+The old component test explicitly requiring bilinear chroma is obsolete under the user's new contract;
+it has not been rewritten or used as acceptance evidence.
+No speed improvement has been measured.

+2026-09-08 container mismatch correction: local libaom decodeframe.c:4167-4242 reads range from the sequence header and reads chroma sample position only for non-monochrome 4:2:0.
+Removed the container range-equality rejection in Av1Decoder; the coded range is retained.
+Av1CodecConfiguration.Validate now compares chroma sample position only when that field exists in the coded color configuration.
+Other configuration comparisons and structural validation remain.
+XnConvert's av1C bytes 81 20 02 00 declare 4:4:4 with a sample-position value of 2; that unused value caused its former rejection.
+Both original fixtures' extracted AV1 payloads decoded successfully with local aomdec.
+Final Release/net11 build passed with zero warnings/errors; heif-decoder-container-position-r4 ran all 125 HeifDecoderTests: 108 passed, 17 exact pixel comparisons failed, no decoder rejection failures.
+XnConvert passes its exact comparison;
+Irvine now decodes and saves PNG output but still differs from its reference.
+Reference pixels and test assertions were not changed.
+These two corrections do not establish that all container checks match the reference, nor do they resolve the remaining color-conversion comparisons.

+2026-09-08 reference-output checkpoint: all 54 corpus cases in HeifDecoderTests.Decode now have named PNG references, including every frame of both 12-bit animations.
+The missing 19 high-depth still references were produced with official libavif 1.4.2 avifdec/dav1d 1.5.3 as 16-bit PNGs.
+Four ICC conversion cases use native 16-bit RGB PNG intermediates with embedded source ICC profiles, then ImageMagick 7.1.2-31 LittleCMS conversion to the same CompactSrgbV4 target profile.
+Preservation/compaction/metadata-skip references reuse the independent unconverted reference pixels.
+Native binaries/intermediates stay outside the repository.
+Existing mismatching references were not replaced and exact assertions remain unchanged.
+Release/net11 full HeifDecoderTests run heif-decoder-all-references-r2 completed: 125 tests, 107 passed,
+18 failed, no missing-reference failures.
+Remaining failures require source-led investigation; these PNGs do not establish codec completeness.
+ActualOutput contains DebugSave/DebugSaveMultiFrame decoder images.
+The temporary runner no longer overrides test parallelism and does not stop on failure.
+Only net11 runs;
+the user's serialization constraint concerns simultaneous target-framework runs, not individual tests.

+Test-convention correction is active: decoder verification must use independently produced reference images, and encoder verification must use TestImageProvider/VerifyEncoder with the registered independent decoder.
+Calculated expected-pixel code is not a replacement for reviewable decoder reference images.
+Remove ad hoc raw-output generation and its generated files, preserving meaningful assertions.

+Commit 7b5e7d4dc registers ImageMagick for AVIF reference decoding through the existing test infrastructure.
+Exact VerifyEncoder checks passed for 8-bit RGBA and 10/12-bit RGBA64.
+The reference adapter retains native precision and normalizes ImageMagick's left-aligned 10/12-bit samples to the Rgba64 range.
+No tolerance changed.
+The migrated test methods remain uncommitted with their decoder-refactor dependencies.
+The 8-bit end-to-end encoder test now uses the original Ducky, Bike, and Splash PNG fixtures, with exact ImageMagick verification and DebugSave PNG output.
+Raw-output writers have been removed from the HEIF/AV1 test sources.
+The legacy ActualOutput/Heif directory was deleted; HeifEncoderTests and HeifDecoderTests were emptied before the requested Release/net11 serialized codec rerun.
+The calculated ICC pixel oracle has been removed.
+ICC conversion tests now compare against independently decoded pixels, but those exact comparisons remain failing and unresolved.
+The first full codec run passed 8,837 cases and stopped on a progressive-layer reference-image mismatch.
+The failing helper called provider.GetImage(), which selects the registered reference decoder; four conformance paths now explicitly select HeifDecoder.Instance so that decoder assertions exercise the managed codec.
+The encoder cases now include Png.Transparency and use existing 10/12-bit RGBA TIFF fixtures for the high-depth test, preserving exact Rgba64 comparison.
+All six known-image encoder cases passed in codec-clean-output-r2;
+that broad run stopped on an allocation-log hash-uniqueness assertion after 8,857 passes.
+Further runs are restricted to the decoder and encoder classes.
+No golden image or comparison tolerance has changed.
+The Windows AVIF colour/alpha disagreement remains unresolved despite the ImageMagick encoder checks passing.
+ICC reference conversion now selects the same CompactSrgbV4 target profile as production.
+Exact decoded-pixel comparison still fails; ImageMagick's integer RGB intermediate is not a reason to quantize our floating-point RGB before ICC.
+The attempted pre-ICC rounding was reverted and its absence verified in both scalar and SIMD paths.
+PNG debug output now explicitly uses PngEncoder to retain ICC metadata, and single-frame cases use DebugSave rather than DebugSaveMultiFrame.
+Old output directories must be cleared before final class reruns.
+Returned still and sequence CICP metadata now describes full-range RGB, retaining source primaries and transfer when ICC is not converted.
+The preserve-profile PNG export passed in heif-icc-preserve-metadata-r1.
+After correcting DebugSave overload selection and clearing stale output directories, heif-decoder-convention-r5 passed ten cases and stopped on the exact Ducky ICC pixel comparison.
+Single images now produce .png files;
+the sequence alone produces a frame directory.
+The decoder class has not completed.
+The ICC output path is being corrected to retain floating-point RGBA through final TPixel conversion, using the shared pixel operations and existing row scratch ownership.
+The earlier byte/Rgba64 intermediate could discard precision for floating-point destination formats.
+This change is not yet runtime-verified and does not establish the cause or resolution of the independent ICC comparison mismatch.

+Perform this cleanup at the end of implementation and verification, before final delivery.
+It is part of the task, not optional follow-up work.
+Update this checklist and the active milestone as changes and verification land.

+- [ ] Review all task-added files against the final production implementation and acceptance requirements.
+- [ ] Delete temporary native reference source, integration code, libraries, executables, build output, and generated comparison artifacts from the repository.
+Preserve needed local reference tooling outside the repository.
+  `tests/ImageSharp.Benchmarks/Codecs/Heif/Native/aom_benchmark.c` is already tracked from `a7f0fca6b`;
+  include its deletion and other tracked temporary reference material in the final cleanup commit.
+- [ ] Delete stray task READMEs, redundant reports, temporary notes, and documentation for discarded approaches.
+  Retain only documentation needed for the delivered codec and its supported verification workflow.
+- [ ] Delete obsolete or unnecessary tests, including tests for rejected implementations, unrequested features, and implementation details that do not establish a required contract.
+Preserve independent acceptance coverage.
+  Do not delete or weaken a failing test merely to conceal an unresolved production or verification defect.
+- [ ] Delete obsolete component benchmarks, including `Av1SequenceEncoderBenchmarks`, and their stale references.
+  Retained performance verification must measure full encode/decode with equivalent end-to-end boundaries.
+- [ ] Inspect the final diff against upstream/main for unrelated codec changes, accidental files, and temporary tooling.
+Inspect the staged changes before committing the reviewed deletions.
+- [ ] Commit the deletions normally at the end.
+The user explicitly chose this approach: no history rewriting and no force-push to remove earlier native-tooling commits.

+## Earlier checkpoint evidence

 The probability-storage checkpoint is `a658a2cb7`; adaptive syntax and retained palette tokens are `d8f6a1de3`.
 The final supporting entropy, mode-grid, frame-buffer, and intra-copy run passed 2,085 tests with zero failures.
 The encoder deblocking comparison covered 102,390 samples in 12 streams at 8/10/12 bits and 400/420/422/444: